Head of School Communications

 Update From The Head of School

 Dear High Point Community,

-We are pleased about the continued significant improvements in several COVID-19 metrics in Los Angeles County, including a significant reduction in COVID-19 cases, hospitalizations, and the positivity rate.
+Los Angeles County has recently experienced an increase in COVID-19 cases.
 Los Angeles County remains in Tier 1 (the most restrictive tier) due to its adjusted daily case rate.
-As of October 6th, the current adjusted daily case rate is 7.4 cases per 100,000 residents.
+As of October 24th, the current adjusted daily case rate is 7.5 cases per 100,000 residents.
 Per the State guidelines, to transition to Tier 2, the County’s case rate needs to be 7 or fewer new cases a day per 100,000 residents for two consecutive weeks.
-The County’s test positivity rate is 2.8%, well below the 8% threshold for Tier 1.
-In addition to the daily case rate per 100,000 and the test positivity rate, the State of California recently added a new third metric (equity metric) to help determine how counties are placed in tiers.
+The County’s test positivity rate is 4%, well below the 8% threshold for Tier 1.
+In addition to the daily case rate per 100,000 and the test positivity rate, the State of California added a new third metric (equity metric) to help determine how counties are placed in tiers.
 The equity metric uses a Health Place Index with numerous indicators based on socioeconomic opportunities.
-On a positive note, once LA County transitions to Tier 2, local public health officials could potentially authorize a more comprehensive reopening of schools for in-person instruction in some capacity without a waiver.
+Once LA County transitions to Tier 2, local public health officials could potentially authorize a more comprehensive reopening of schools for in-person instruction in some capacity for 3rd-8th grade students without a waiver.

 Head of School